fglichttechnik/Radiance-RoadLighting-Simulation-Framework/README.md

-VisibilityLevel-Evaluation-MATLAB
+Simulating Luminance Image Series with Radiance
 =========

-## Measurement / Simulation + Evaluation Framework
+## Measurement / Simulation + Evaluation Framework for Road Lighting

 This repository is part of a measurement / simulation framework for evaluating contrasts of a small target between two luminaires.
 It is possible to evaluate the small target visibility level according to ANSI IESNA RP-8-00.